dante7777777/dante/README.md

-    about: For quick questions or technical troubleshooting, please ask them on our dedicated Discord channel.come on
+ about: For quick questions or technical troubleshooting, please ask them on our dedicated Discord channel.come